reu/keepup/README.md

 # Keepup
-Automatically monitor, restart, daemonize and warn about process failures without any complicated DSL.
+Automatically monitor, restart, daemonize and notify about process failures without any complicated DSL.

 Keepup was written with simplicity in mind, so it just monitors and automatic restart a single process.
 It has a very simple codebase (less than 150 lines of ANSI C) and no dependencies.